Additional Historical References to "Segmented Sleep"

 * Mercure de France (Paris, 1753-1754).

 With respect to his private life, this is what this historian tells us about it.
-Marshal slept little after his first sleep, he réveilloit his Secretaty which LYING choit the feet of his bed, and he dictated to him what he had intended to make during the day: then he rendormoit, and his re ^ he had himself read what he had dictated.
+Marshal slept little after his first sleep, he awakens his Secretaty who LYING choit [?] the feet of his bed, and he dictated to him what he had intended to make during the day: then he went back to sleep, and his [Secretary?] had himself read what he had dictated.
 He often entrenched or rejoined, according to the new ideas that had come to him.
-It was then, continues the same historian, that he destined the officers to the various things to which he had intended to employ them.
-He was writing a newspaper exactly what he did, but was his fault j or that of ion son, we have lost those memories which would have done a great honor to the Nation."
+It was then, continues the same historian, that he destined the officers to the various things to which he had intended to employ them. "

 “Q. What o'clock did you go to bed that night?